eProsima/fastdds-visualizer-plugin/docs/rst/user_manual/configuration.rst

 Select topics
 -------------

-In this tab will automatically appear every
+In this tab it is shown every
 `DDS Topic <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/topic.html>`_
 that is discovered by the internal *Domain Participant* in the current *Domain Id*.
-With each topic name, it appears its data type name.
+Each topic name has its related data type name.
 This is the data type of the data that will be published within this topic.
 Be aware that some data types may not be known by the internal |fastdds| application, and must be discovered via Dynamic Types.